While game design might seem like an easy profession …

-Keep a catalogue of ideas in your head at all times – whether they be ideas on how to fix existing games, or ideas for completely new ones, you’ll never know who might ask about them (and then you’ll be one step ahead of the competition).
+Keep a catalog of ideas in your head at all times – whether they be ideas on how to fix existing games or ideas for completely new ones, you’ll never know who might ask about them (and then you’ll be one step ahead of the competition).

 With the advent of mobile gaming, there is a rush towards the casual market and an opening for developers who can come up with unique and addictive mechanics on the fly.

 This suits some just fine, but others may struggle with this type of market.

 In consoles and more traditional PC gaming, there is a move away from carbon-copies of existing franchises and into more new, or reinvented IP.

 In related markets, gamification is becoming huge and will affect the way we interact with our lives very shortly.

 There are openings for all kinds of designers everywhere, so know yourself and your niche and you’ll find the perfect job for you.